Writing 101: Character tropes

 The Gunslinger - no, I have not suddenly diverted into the Western's genre.
 (Though Westworld combines it with SF!)
 But the idea of someone who is good at wielding a weapon (like a gun or a phaser!) is a variation of The Assassin.
 But, as with such characters in Westerns, these were professional hit men!
 They killed for cash and lived bloody and violent lives.
 There are plenty of films from the 40s and 50s that dealt with the consequences of such lives if you want to pursue this character.

-I hope you find some inspiration in these archetypes and the roles that exist within them.
-If you want to read the reviews of the books mentioned in this post you can find them here.
+I hope you find some inspiration in these tropes and the roles that exist within them.